wmmihaa/Introduction-to-Node.js/documentation/hol6.md

 ## Familiarize yourself with the project
 For this exercise we begin with an existing site that has been created for you.
 In VS Code, start by hitting **F5** and browse to [http://localhost:3000]( http://localhost:3000) to make sure the site is working.

-For this exercise we begin with an existing site that has been created for you.
-In VS Code, start by hitting **F5** and browse to [http://localhost:3000]( http://localhost:3000) to make sure the site is working.

 ### /server.js
 This is the starting point of the project.
 Note that the this is where we set the view engine.
 ```js